 She Can Stem includes links to their social media directly on the navigation bar, almost replacing a formal CTA.
 They are highlighting stories of how different women got into STEM, and how they have succeeded.
 Below the fold, they’ve also incorporated a Spotify playlist.
 Incorporating social media on this microsite helps them reach their overall goal of connecting girls interested in STEM with other women’s stories and providing them with resources that may help them get there.

 As you can see, there are so many possibilities when it comes to designing and building your microsite.
 Incorporating any of these 5 characteristics will help your new microsite drive real results—they worked for Ad Council, after all.
-If you want to learn more about Ad Council’s campaign microsite process and how they use Brightspot to build creative and effective sites, watch the full webinar with them here.
+If you want to learn more about Ad Council’s campaign microsite process and how they use Brightspot to build creative and effective sites, fill out the form below to watch the webinar.